LarsK1/hass_solvis_control/README.md

 You can also add the integration manually by copying `custom_components/solvis_control` into `<HASS config directory>/custom_components`

-## Preparation:
+Then click on the "Download" button in lower right corner and select the Repo-Version.
+Pls stay with the suggested version unless you know what you are doing.
+After installation pls restart HASS.

+## Preparation of Solvis SC device (at the heating system!)
-To be able to use this integration the solvis device needs an enabled modbus socket.
+To be able to use this integration the Solvis device needs an enabled modbus socket.
 To do so go to your device:
 - Go to the installateur menu (default code : `0064`)
 - "Sonstiges"
 ![image](https://github.com/user-attachments/assets/88367744-915a-444b-8203-c0c3b3bf1ef6)